gne-ldh/PPS/Content/Notes/Files/Expression.md

  **Operator Precedence and Associativity**

 Operator precedence determines the grouping of terms in an expression and decides how an expression is evaluated.
 Certain operators have higher precedence than others.
+Operators on the same line have the same precedence.

 For example, the multiplication operator has a higher precedence than the addition operator.

         For example,